Tips for a Fun Self Drive Kangaroo Island Holiday

-One of the best wilderness escapes in Australia; a Kangaroo Island Holiday offers remote beauty, amazing wildlife and fabulous food and wine.
-Below we share tips from our May 2021 road trip to help you plan your own Kangaroo Island holiday.
+One of the best wilderness escapes in Australia; a Kangaroo Island Holiday offers remote beauty, amazing wildlife, and fabulous food and wine.
+Below we share tips from our road trip to help you plan your own Kangaroo Island holiday.

 - When is the best time to visit Kangaroo Island?

 - How long should you stay on Kangaroo Island?

 - Deciding where to stay on Kangaroo Island

 - Key areas to stay on the island